 With the economy and job market as they are, many feel lucky just to have a place to call work and a steady paycheck.
-But if you’ve been working hard and picking up new duties, yet you haven’t seen a bump in your paycheck, it may be a good time to ask for a raise.
+But if you’ve been working hard and picking up new responsibilities and haven’t yet seen a bump in your paycheck, it may be a good time to ask for a raise.

 Know the state of the company

 “Be cognizant of where the company is financially,” says Dr. Roshawnna Novellus, CEO of EnrichHER.
 “If you have access to financial statements, use it, and prove you’re aware of the situation and that your proposed raise fits the current budget.”

 If it’s well known that your company is financially struggling, then it’s probably not the best time to ask for a raise.
 However, if you know that the company is in a secure financial position — and you’ve contributed to that — then highlight your contributions and the value they’ve added to the company’s success.

 “If you haven’t done your homework and proved your successes with hard metrics, it’s probably not the right time [to ask for a raise],” Novellus says.